philliproach/p4wnp1-payloads/README.md

 # p4wnp1-payloads
+These scripts are intended for educational and research purposes only.
+The author bears no responsibility for any misuse of any of the scripts.
+Use it responsibly and in compliance with all applicable laws and regulations.

-This is a work in progess.
-As I make and fine scripts, I will upload them to this repository
+This repository is still a work in progress.
+I will upload more files as I find and make more scripts.